jonathandewitt-dev/make-menu-accessible/readme.md

   7. Focus directly on an item by hitting any alphanumeric key.
 Continue typing to narrow the result further.
 The filter resets a half-second after the user stops typing, so a new filter can be typed.

 **MOUSE NAVIGATION**
-  1. When hovering over an item with a submenu, the menu expands.
+  1. When hovering over an item with a submenu, the menu expands by default.
+After the cursor leaves an item or its submenu, it will collapse with a 50 millisecond delay to account for any margins.
-  2. After the cursor leaves an item or its submenu, it will collapse with a 50 millisecond delay to account for any margins.
+  2. The options can be adjusted to expand on click instead of hover.
+If mobile options are provided, the default for the menu at the mobile screen-size is click.
+See [mouse options](#mouse-options) for more details.

 **FLEXIBILITY**